davidcaron/pclpy/README.md

 Automatically generated python bindings for the Point Cloud Library (PCL) using pybind11 and CppHeaderParser.

+__The library is in active development, do not use in production and the api is likely to change.__

-__Current focus is on Windows x64 and python 3.5+__
+Only Windows x64 and python 3.5+ are supported at the moment.

 ## Why
 While Cython is great, binding templated code isn't one of its strenghts.
-The python-pcl bindings are hard to maintain and adding features or point types is quite tedious.
+The python-pcl bindings contain a lot of repeated code and adding features or point types is quite tedious.
+Also, python-pcl implement only a subset of PCL's classes and point types.

 With pybind11, we can use c++ templates directly.
+The goal is to bind as much of the library as possible.

 ## Features
 - All point types are planned to be wrapped